 I know there may still be a few people reading this who struggle with this advice, as there were people who struggled to handle my situation, because they can’t get past their own idea that suicide is selfish.
 Or because they believe that people who are really going to take their own life will just get on with it, and that people who talk about it are somehow not serious about it, or are only seeking attention.

-I’ll address the second point first because I think that it is the most damaging.
+I’ll address the second point first because I think that it is the most pernicious.

 The belief that people who are really suicidal just get on with is demonstrably untrue.